 Key strategies include Kindergarten Camps where participating children are 74% prepared for kindergarten.
 Action Networks have mobilized for impact by filling open public preschool slots and boosting on-time kindergarten registration in priority zip codes.

-Community Lead: Dustin Duncan
+For more information, contact Community Lead: Dustin Duncan